svdrecbd/NEMESIS/ONBOARDING.md

 - Logs **every tap** to CSV (v1.0 schema) and captures **run.json** snapshot for traceability
 - Produces publishable plots from CSV via `app/core/plotter.py`

 The UI is intentionally **technical & dense** (think Bloomberg/radare2), with a **Pro Mode** for keyboard‑first operation.
-Typestar OCR is the global font; a minimal dark palette keeps focus on data.
+Typestar OCR is the global font; the default loads in **Light Mode** with controls on the **left** and data on the right (75 % of the width).
-The main window opens with the preview column taking roughly 75 % of the width.
 A custom splitter snaps to 25 % / 50 % / 75 % anchors and briefly highlights the handle when you land on a magnet so it’s easy to hit repeatable layouts without pixel hunting.

 ---